MichaelCurrin/docsify-js-template/README.md

 ### b.
 Add Docsify to an existing project's docs directory

 This will copy the contents of the docs directory from Github to the current folder - ideal if there is an existing project and you want to _Docsify_ it.
+The `curl` command should be installed first, or use `wget`.

 1. Ensure you have `curl` command installed.
-2. Navigate to your project's docs folder.
+2. Navigate to your project's `docs` folder.
     ```sh
     cd my-project/docs
     ```
-3. Download each file in the template [docs](/docs) directory to your project using this two-line command (copy the whole thing).
+3. Download necessary files in the template [docs](/docs) directory to your project using this two-line command (copy the whole thing).
 The `-O` flag will save the file locally, keeping the original filename.
     ```sh
     curl https://raw.githubusercontent.com/MichaelCurrin/docsify-js-template/master\
     /docs/\{_coverpage.md,_sidebar.md,.nojekyll,index.html,README.md\} -O